 As for the logo and the entire logo creation process, I started brainstorming based on the brand adjectives and I incorporated elements of the ancient pillar,clock/time and old ancient paper into it to have it historical but modern at the same time.

-Next, I uploaded my high-fidelity wireframes of each pages into InVision to build a low-cost interactive prototype by using hotspots and I designed additional pages that were necessary for an efficient user flow.
+I added the visuals to the mid-fidelity wireframes and then I exported these high-fidelity wireframes of each pages into InVision to build an interactive prototype by using hotspots and I designed additional pages that were necessary for an efficient user flow.
 The prototype was built to investigate the problem solutions that I generated.
 After brushing up on my prototype, which had a limited funcionality, I prepared it for usability testing.

 I conducted an in-person usability testing with 5 participants to see how users interact with the product and to find out how well it solves the problems.
 I needed a test plan to guide me before I conducted the test so I identified the test objectives, the subject, chose the test methdology, defined paticipants and two different scenarios with a few tasks to complete.

 After reviewing the videos that I recorded of the participants while completing the given tasks, I put together a document of how the participants completed each tasks, what I observed and what they said or recommended regarding the prototype.

 Next, I created an affinity map where I gathered the findings from the usability testing and sorted the feedbacks into different categories.
 Based on the insights and recommendations, I was able to create a guideline to the priority revisions on my prototype.
 The affinity map helped me find out what could I could improve on the website for a better user experience.

 Recommendations (high to low priority):